 I say the Sahara hat or think this man is like a crocodile dandy, is probably the Australian Army.

 I also sharpen the edge of his hat a little thin.

 In Japan, it is said that the cat day today.
 Because 2 is pronounced “Ni” in Japanese, the cry of a cat is called “Nyan Nyan” in Japan.
 I love both the cat and the rabbit.

 It’s easier to paint the oil painting on the surfacer splayed area than the plastic surface.
 But there are lots of oil color which has no covering power.
-I knew the degree of covering by notice on the tubes comments of opaqueness, semitransparent and transparent, but generally the covering power is weak.
-It seems better to paint the base colors by lacquer or acrylic first.
+I knew the degree of covering by notice on the tubes comments of opaqueness, semitransparent and transparent, but generally, the covering power is weak.
+It seems better to paint the base colors with lacquer or acrylic first.

 Skin color and other equipment were painted with lacquer.
 I would then finish with oil.
 Is easy to paint with the brush to use retarder and make them slow to dry.

 It is the figure set of the Master Box.
-Figures are chosen to focus on one theme, each is independent and not seems to relate each other.
+Figures are chosen to focus on one theme, each is independent and not seems to relate to the other.
 First, I have to say, this is the best shot…..
-The following zoomed up shots look a little bit rough.
+The following zoomed-up shots look a little bit rough.

 They are British Commonwealth soldiers and U.S. Army tank crew.

 All 5 figures are having relaxed poses.

 Because this soldier had a bigger exposure of the skin, I cared about the skin color browned by the sun.